swaker854/InetSoftWork/comparing custom periods.md

 For this example of comparing dates on custom periods, we will use a chart displaying the number of unfilled jobs per month at a temp agency, with an average of all months already provided.
 ![](screenshots/temp-agency-chart.PNG)
+Let's say that we are a temp agency executive wanting to measure the effectiveness of a particular manager by comparing the number of filled jobs during the managers time at the agency vs. the time without her.
+The period of time the employee was with the agency is an example of a custom date period since it is not a standard amount such as a week, month, quarter, etc. Also, the period will be compared with a period of completely different length.
+This is an example of when entering custom date periods is necessary.

 Right click on the chart, and click 'Date Comparison'.
 Select the tab 'Custom Periods'
 ![](screenshots/custom-periods-example-menu.PNG)